adedamola26/data-pipeline-4-online-retail/README.md

 > is a transactional dataset which contains all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail.
 The company mainly sells unique all-occasion gifts.
 Many customers of the company are wholesalers.

-It contains 541, 909 rows and 8 features.
+It contains 541,909 rows and 8 features.

 ### Features and their descriptions
 - _InvoiceNo_: a 6-digit integral number uniquely assigned to each transaction.
-If this code starts with letter 'c', it indicates a cancellation
+If this code starts with letter 'C', it indicates a cancellation
 - _StockCode_: a 5-digit integral number uniquely assigned to each distinct product
 - _Description_: product name
 - _Quantity_: the quantities of each product (item) per transaction